jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

 * Discuss with Cape Town if they are keen to put together a mini-camp.

 Notes:
+* Use the new board to focus on planning the plan.

 Completed / Agreed: ✔ / ✘